jenkinsci/jenkins/CONTRIBUTING.md

 In case you are using IntelliJ, please adjust the default setting in respect to whitespace fixes on save.
-The setting can be found in Settings -> Editor -> General -> On Save -> Remove trailing spaces on: `Modified lines`

-This will help minimize the diff, which makes reviewing PRs easier.
+The setting can be found in Settings -> Editor -> General -> On Save -> Remove trailing spaces on: `Modified lines` This will help minimize the diff, which makes reviewing PRs easier.

+We also do not recommend `*` imports in the production code.
+Please disable them in Settings > Editor > Codestyle > Java by setting _Class count to use import with '*'_ and Names count to use import with '*'_ to a high value, e.g. 100.
 ## Copyright

 The Jenkins core is licensed under [MIT license], with a few exceptions in bundled classes.